-Hello and welcome to this week’s Trillium Creek Dermatology and Surgery Center’s Podcast.
-My name is Sarah Michalak and I’m a Physician Assistant at Trillium Creek Dermatology.
+Hello and welcome to this week’s Trillium Creek Dermatology Podcast.
+My name is Sarah Michalak and I’m a Physician Associate at Trillium Creek Dermatology.

 Today we will be discussing Accutane (also referred to as Isotrtinoin, Claravis, Absorica, Amnesteem, or Myorisan).
 You may have heard this treatment option for acne from either a dermatologist, a parent of one of your child’s friends, or on the internet.
 You have heard positive things about Accutane, and you have heard things that could cause some concern, but when you’re informed properly, you can make the best decision about this treatment option for either your child’s complexion, or yourself.

 Accutane is a high dose of vitamin A that works on the oil glands.
 Treatment with Accutane is typically a 5-month course and is indicated for patients with moderate to severe acne, large cystic acne, acne that is scarring.
 Also, indicated for patients with mild or moderate acne that have tried and failed previous treatments.
 Accutane can be used by all types of individuals, with the only true contraindication being pregnancy.